emqx/neuron-docs/en_US/introduction.md

 **Unified DataOps**

-Neuron supports [Sparkplug B communication](./use_cases.md) and assists the connected "data polling" devices to be smarter to report Sparkplug B format data message in asynchronous way, eliminating the complexity of ERP, MES, SCADA and historian to access the device data by using an open, unified, interoperable standard for industrial data exchange.
+Neuron supports [Sparkplug B communication](./use_cases.md) and thus assists the "data polling" devices to be smarter to report Sparkplug B format data message in asynchronous way, eliminating the complexity of ERP, MES, SCADA and historian to access the device data by using an open, unified, interoperable standard for industrial data exchange.

 **Data Tags Optimization**